jie108/dagbagM/README.md

 contains the R package "dagbagM" for learning directed acycic graphs for mixture of continuous and binary variables

 ## dagbag_bagging:
-contains the R package "dagbag" that is used for bootstrap aggregation in simulation and real data
+contains the R package "dagbag".
+The function dagbag::score_shd() can be used for aggregating the DAGs learnt from bootstrap resamples

 ## Simulation_scripts:
 contains the R scripts for replicating the simulation results in the manuscript: "DAGBagM: Learning directed acyclic graphs of mixed variableswith an application to identify prognostic protein biomarkers inovarian cancer".